atreydos/meest_sms/README.md

 Project description
 --------
-Simple app that demonstrate usage a bundle of the LiveData, Retrofit, RxJava and Koin in Android.
+This is a simple app that demonstrate usage a bundle of the LiveData, Retrofit, RxJava and Koin in Android.
 On the example of the application for sending SMS messages using the server.